 Drawing with Brushes

-Any existing object can be turned into a brush paint, by selecting the object and applying a brush style from the Brush panel.
+Any existing object can be turned into a brush paint, by selecting the object and applying a brush style from the Brushes panel.
 This includes objects with shapes drawn using the Pencil and Pressure Pencil tools.

 To paint a shape with the current brush style, use the following steps: